 For example, an airline could send a feedback survey to passengers timed for just before the aircraft lands.
 Seasoned travellers will be well aware of this frequent pattern of behaviour where the passengers will have had their phones in “airplane” mode for the duration of the flight, and so almost as soon as the wheels hit the runway, phones come out of pockets and are re-connected to the network so the owners can catch up on what they’ve missed during the flight, including any backed-up SMS messages.
 With the right timing, the survey invitation will arrive and flash up on the screen while the passenger has the phone in their hands, perfectly primed for responding.

 Another common example you may have come across is the survey following up on a phone interaction with a business, like after making a booking or some other enquiry.
-Again, the contact can be made very shortly after the phone call ends and the sender can have a reasonable degree of confidence that the recipient will be ready to respond, and that the responses will be accurate thanks to the short time delay between the interaction and the survey.
+Again, the contact can be made very shortly after the phone call ends and the sender can have a reasonable degree of confidence that the recipient will be ready to respond, and that the responses about the customer experience will be accurate thanks to the short time delay between the interaction and the survey.

 Really, any business that collects mobile phone numbers can find situations where they’ll benefit from the return on investment that comes from using SMS surveys.
 Where time windows between initial data collection and survey distribution are narrow, making use of an API to add the contact information to your address book can make for a fast and seamless process.